 A good candidate experience creates a positive image of the company.
 At the same time, a bad candidate experience can damage the reputation of your brand and your candidates may lose respect for you.
 The Job Application Process, the taken to respond, and how you treat them during interviews greatly impact candidate experience.

 Design Solution #1- Crisp application Process

-Lengthy application process demanding minuscule information can demotivate your potential hires.
+A lengthy application process demanding minuscule information can demotivate your potential hires.
 Shorten the application process by presenting possible options like “Apply using Linkedin Profile”.
-Adopt a ‘mobile-friendly’ job application process.
+Adopt a ‘mobile-friendly job application process.
 Acknowledge the candidates’ applications by sending out a confirmation email.

 Design Solution #2- Timely response on the status

 Leaving your candidates unformed on the status is a big no-no. Even if selected, negligence from recruiters can put off the candidate to take part in the further processes.